 - Coconut milk - this is used to help the coating stick to the mushrooms.
 I recommend using full fat coconut milk.

 - All purpose flour - this is part of the delicious coating for these shrimp.
-You can use gluten free all purpose flour instead if you are gluten free.
+You can use gluten-free all purpose flour if you are gluten free.
 You could also use almond flour.

 - Bread crumbs - another key ingredient for the delicious shrimp coating.
-You can substitute this with gluten free bread crumbs too.
+You can substitute this with gluten-free bread crumbs or panko breadcrumbs.

-- Spices - the combination of salt, pepper, onion powder, garlic powder and paprika blend perfectly to give these shrimp the most incredible flavour.
+- Spices - the combination of sea salt, black pepper, onion powder, garlic powder and paprika blend perfectly to give these shrimp the most incredible flavour.

 To bake in the oven: